I used to be obsessed with optimizing.

 - I monitored gas stations near me to know where fuel was 5 cents cheaper.

 - I once wasted an hour to save $3.60.

 Stupid, stupid, stupid.

-I started making real progress once I figured this out:
+I started making real progress once I figured out two truths:

 Don’t just take my word for it.

 People who obsess over the best possible outcome are less happy — and more susceptible to ‘buyer’s remorse’ — than people who are satisfied with outcomes that are good enough, according to a series of studies led by psychologist Barry Schwartz.

 “As a decision strategy, maximizing is an overwhelming task,” Schwartz says in his book The Paradox of Choice.
 “If you’re a maximizer, every option has the potential to snare you into an endless tangle of considerations.”

 “Not only do maximizers overwhelm themselves … but once they’ve finally overcome the difficulty of choosing … they’re more likely than others to feel unsatisfied with it.”

 Maximizing is counterproductive.
 The more we try, the more we self-inflict stress and overwhelm.